 After checking into your hotel, head to Ola Bike to rent a bike for your stay in Tulum.
 Biking is one of the best ways to get around Tulum, so you will want to make sure to get a bike as soon as you arrive.

 The first thing I wanted to see upon arrival in Tulum was the beach.
-If you’re a beach lover, I suggest taking a bike ride to the public beach via the bike path on main road 109.
+If you’re a beach lover, I suggest riding to the public beach via the bike path on Main Road 109.
 Time permitting, you can go for a quick swim in the turquoise water or go for a walk along the beach.

-To end your first day in Tulum, grab dinner and drinks in town.
-Stop by the infamous Batey for mojitos and live music in Tulum town.
-This will be one of the best mojitos of your life, as they are pressing sugarcane in-house.
+Grab dinner and drinks in town to end your first day in Tulum.
+Stop by the popular Batey for mojitos and live music in Tulum town.
+This will likely be one of the best mojitos of your life, as they press sugarcane for the mojitos in-house.
 If you’re feeling peckish, order some of their light snacks to go alongside your mojito.

 Before or after your drinks, stop by one of the many taco stands in Tulum to get a cheap, delicious late-night meal.
 My personal favorite is the Al Pastor, which is pork with pineapple.